-Cardano is set to continue changing over the next few months, with the roadmap laying out capabilities via Goguen and Alonzo.
-But when are they set to launch?
+Cardano is set to continue changing over the next year, with the Cardano Roadmap laying out new capabilities and features for the network.

-With Cardano now in its third phase following Byron and Shelley, when will the next updates release?
+With Cardano now in its third phase following Byron and Shelley, when will the next update release?

 After the full release of Cardano Goguen in late-2021, alongside the Cardano Alonzo mainnet hard fork, the next stage on the Cardano roadmap is the Basho upgrade.

 The Cardano Basho era will hope to improve the scalability of the network, adding sidechains to ease pressure on the main chain.
 It is expected to go live at some point in 2022.